 It can be helpful to have a batten or studs at the bottom to support larger, heavier sheets, possibly with a clip at the top (B & H Plastics have these too).

 Where can I buy sheet Acrylic and what will it cost?

-There is no supplier in Lewes and Lewes Glass don’t like dealing with plastics, but can order it in cut to size.
-However, they only go to Brighton and Hove Plastics in Portslade, so you might as well buy it from them direct.
+There is no supplier in Lewes and the nearest supplier is Brighton and Hove Plastics in Portslade.
 B&H Plastics keep most materials in stock and can usually cut to size while you wait, but not on Saturdays.
 It’s best to ring though the dimensions and they will cut ready for you to collect.
 Make sure though that it will fit in your car!

 Is it worth buying a complete kit rather than separate components?

 Some sites offer a complete service.
 You send them your window dimensions and they’ll send you an acrylic sheet cut to size plus sufficient magnetic glazing strips.

 This tends to work out quite a bit more expensive, but is a one stop shop with everything delivered to your door.
 Nigel’s Eco Store in Brighton quotes around £120 for PET for a medium window, which compares with £70/80 if you buy the acrylic and tape separately.
 If you’re tempted, get exact dimensions and compare quotes.
 Beginners might like to go down this route first, with a couple of windows, and then branch out once they feel confident.

 This really is a DIY job, but we understand that not everyone has the time or energy and any handyman should be able to take it on.